This article is a departure from previous ones, as it’s aimed to other developers, hobbyists, and curious people.

 This way, planning our code or documenting it is very time consuming, it would slow us down too much.
 Considering 90% of the code will be refactored anyway, it just doesn’t worth it.

 Don’t get me wrong, you still have to follow some internal guidelines and write readable code with comments and meaningful variables’ names.
 I’m just saying you don’t have to bother with strict OOP principles : keep it simple and working.
-And do it quickly.
+And do it quickly. - Scripting languages are simple.
+With few features and verbose syntax.
+Learning them shouldn’t be a problem for a designer with no prior technical background.

 Though it’s not the case for us as we are three computer-science students with some affinity for programming.